MogomotsiFM/equation_solver/Readme.md

 ### How it works?
 * The fundamental data structures are the `Monomial` and `Polynomial` classes.
 A `Monomial = ax^n` has a coefficient `a` and an exponent `n`, along with the allowed operations.
 The composite design pattern is then used to represent a `Polynomial` in terms of the `Monomial` class.
-This should make it easier to extend to higher order polynomials.
+This should make it easier to extend to higher order polynomials. ~~`Polynomial` inheriting from `Monomial` does not seem imminently useful in Python since a list can contain anything.
+We can do without it.~~
     * Permited operations:
         * Adding one `Monomial` or `Polynomial` to another.
 It is even possible to add a `Monomial` to a `Polynomial`,